open-mmlab/mmpretrain/docs/en/user_guides/dataset_prepare.md

 ## Other Datasets

 To find more datasets supported by MMPretrain, and get more configurations of the above datasets, please see the [dataset documentation](mmpretrain.datasets).

+To implement your own dataset class for some special formats, please see the [Adding New Dataset](../advanced_guides/datasets.md).

 ## Dataset Wrappers